digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

 ``````````````````````````````````````````````````

 With the introduction of explicit contract disclosure, **Buyer** can accept the offer from **Seller**
-without having seen the involved contracts on the ledger before.
+without having seen the involved contracts on the ledger.
 This is possible if the contracts' stakeholders
 decide to :ref:`disclose <stakeholder-contract-share>` their contracts to any party desiring to execute such a trade.
 **Buyer** can attach the disclosed contracts to the command submission
-that's exercising ``Offer_Accept`` on **Seller** 's ``offerCid``, thus bypassing the visibility restriction
+that is exercising ``Offer_Accept`` on **Seller**'s ``offerCid``, thus bypassing the visibility restriction
-that he had over the contracts.
+over the contracts.

 .. note:: The Ledger API uses the disclosed contracts attached to command submissions
   for resolving contract and key activeness lookups during command interpretation.
   This means that usage of a disclosed contract effectively bypasses the visibility restriction
-  of the submitting party's over the respective contract.
+  of the submitting party over the respective contract.
   However, the authorization restrictions of the Daml model still apply:
-  the submitted command still needs to be well authorized (i.e. the actors
+  the submitted command still needs to be well authorized.
+The actors
-  need to be properly authorized to execute the action -
+  need to be properly authorized to execute the action,
-  as described in :ref:`Privacy Through Authorization <da-model-privacy-authorization>`).
+  as described in :ref:`Privacy Through Authorization <da-model-privacy-authorization>`.

 .. _stakeholder-contract-share: